 Linguistic relativity is the theory that the structure of a language influences how its speakers think and perceive the world.
 It is named after Edward Sapir and Benjamin Lee Whorf, the American linguists who most influentially articulated the idea in the early and mid-twentieth century, though the intuition behind it is far older.

 The core claim is deceptively simple: language is not just a tool for expressing pre-existing thoughts; it is a system that shapes the thoughts themselves.
 The language you speak does not merely give you words for your experiences--it influences which experiences you have, how you categorize them, what you notice, and what you remember.
+This connects to the broader question of how mental models shape our perception.

 Strong vs. Weak Versions